Table of Contents

 Agents in Conchordal are governed by energy dynamics modeled on biological metabolism.
 The LifecycleConfig defines two modes of existence:

-MetabolismRhythmRewardprovides a metabolic bonus for phase-matched attacks, configured viarho_tandAttackPhaseMatchmetric.
+• Rhythm Reward: An optional MetabolismRhythmReward provides a metabolic bonus for phase-matched attacks, configured via rho_t and AttackPhaseMatch metric.

 This mechanic creates a Darwinian pressure: Survival of the Consonant.
 Agents in dissonant (low $C_{level01}$) regions starve—energy depletes, amplitude fades, and they die.
 Agents in consonant (high $C_{level01}$) regions thrive—they maintain or gain energy, allowing them to sing louder and live longer.
 The musical structure emerges because only agents that find harmonic relationships survive to be heard.

 Agents are not static; they move through frequency space to improve their fitness.
-The execution layer applies a retarget gate (theta zero-crossing plus an integration window) and then asks the PitchCore to propose the next target.
+The execution layer applies a retarget gate (a zero-crossing of the meter-derived theta band, Section 4.3, plus an integration window) and then asks the PitchCore to propose the next target.

 Two modes govern how a new pitch target is applied:

-- GateSnap (default): Discrete hop at gate boundaries.
-The ArticulationCore closes the gate, fading amplitude to silence; the Individual updates the SoundBody's pitch to the new target (discrete jump); the gate reopens and the new pitch sounds.
+• GateSnap: Discrete hop at note boundaries.
+The pitch snaps to the new target at note onset, so each note sounds a single stable frequency.
 Ordering matters: on the sample where the snap occurs, the pitch is updated before consonance is evaluated, ensuring the Landscape score reflects the agent's actual sounding frequency.

 When evaluating landscape fitness, an agent can subtract its own spectral contribution via leave-self-out analysis.
 Two modes are supported: